FootworkSolutions/json_table/README.md

-# json_table
+# JSON Table
-PHP implementation of the JSON table schema
+A PHP validator and storage library using the JSON table schema.

+## Installation
+TBA